Natasha’s Story

 Despite what some close-minded people may think, I am NOT a monster.
 I am a victim.
 Just not in the same way as the people who lost their lives that day.

-I hope to bring awareness to mental health disorders, suicide prevention, and to work towards ending mass incarceration.
+I now hope to bring awareness to mental health disorders, suicide prevention, and to work towards ending mass incarceration.

 At the very least, work towards better prison reform.

-"Criminals" are still people and have rights.
+"Criminals" are still people who have rights.

-They(we) deserve to be treated humanely regardless of the crime.
+"We" deserve to be treated humanely regardless of the crime.

 I’m a certified life coach, a registered medical assistant, and a certified pharmacy technician.